 When Should You Visit Ireland?

 So now you’ve got your transport sorted, you need to think about when you’re going to travel.
-Ireland is most popular in the summertime and so it stands to reason that it’s in summer when it’s most expensive.
+Ireland is most popular in the summertime, so it stands to reason that it’s in summer when it’s the most expensive.
 However, just because you’re on a budget doesn’t mean you have to consign yourself to the cold winter months.
 You’ll find Ireland’s weather is pretty glorious in June.
 But if we’re perfectly honest, the country is beautiful all year round.
 Just take into account what you will want to do as the weather can affect your plans.
 For example, you can’t visit the magnificent Skellig Michael island in the winter as the waters are too choppy for the boat.

 Choosing Accommodation When Touring Ireland on a Budget

 The final point of consideration when planning your budget holiday is accommodation.
 All kinds of accommodation are available in Ireland, from the humble hostel to some of the most glorious castles.
-If you take an Overland tour you’ll find some of the finer types of accommodation are available to you at a surprisingly low cost so it might be worth saving up a bit more for a night of luxury.
+If you take an Overland tour, you’ll find some of the finer types of accommodation available to you at a surprisingly low cost so it might be worth saving up a bit more for a night of luxury.
 But if you want something in between, you can’t go wrong with a classic Irish bed and breakfast.

 That’s all we have time for in this guide, but we hope it’s helped you begin plans for your budget tour of Ireland.
-The Irish are renowned for their warm personalities so however you choose to travel and wherever you choose to stay, you are sure to be looked after.
+The Irish are renowned for their warm personalities so however, you choose to travel and wherever you choose to stay, you are sure to be looked after.
 And if our small group tours have piqued your interest then don’t hesitate to get in touch – there’s something here for everyone!